Yee Peng and Loy Krathong 2019 in Chiang Mai: A Spectacle of Lights

 Special events: Where to go during Loy Krathong and Yee Peng?

-The 2019 Loy Krathong and Yee Peng festivals will take place from Monday, the 11th to Wednesday the 13rd of November.
-Loy Krathong itself is on Wednesday the 13th.
+The 2019 Loy Krathong and Yee Peng festivals will take place from Saturday, the 9th to Tuesday the 12th of November.
+Loy Krathong itself is on Tuesday the 12th.
 In the week before the festivals, you'll see lanterns being hung up all around the city, but particularly at the Three Kings Monument and at Thae Pae Gate.
-Particularly the installation of many colorful lanterns at the monument is worth to check out.
+Particularly the installation of many colorful lanterns at the Three Kings monument is worth to check out.

-This is also the place where we expect the festival to start on the 11th, with after around 18:30 the first candle lighting ceremony.
+This is also the place where we expect the festival to start on the 9th, with after around 18:30 the first candle lighting ceremony.
 Across the street, at the Lanna Folklore Museum, some of the official events of Yee Peng festival takes place from around 19:00.
 These include traditional (Lanna) dance performances and beauty contests.
-However, the official opening in 2019 is likely to be at Thae Pae Gate (a 5 minute walk from there).
+However, the official opening ceremony in 2019 will be at Thae Pae Gate on the 10th of November.
 The Yee Peng Lantern Procession Contest will start there around 19:00 and will move over Thae Pae Road to the Night Bazaar.
 Chiang Mai Municipality Office will meanwhile host a Yee Peng Kids Contest.
 You can find the Municipality Office by going all the way down Thae Pae Road and turning left before the bridge.
-In this area, on either Thursday or Friday, boat races will take place on the Ping river.
+In this area, on either Sunday or Monday, boat races will take place on the Ping river.

 Tickets for the CAD Khomloy Sky Lanterns Festival 2019 cost 4500 Baht per person including pick up and drop off with a red pick up truck from the meeting point in the city of Chiang Mai.
 Pick up meeting point will be at the Old Chiang Mai Cultural Center at 16:00 and you will return here around 23:00.
 Tickets include 2 lanterns, Thai buffet dinner, souvenir, transportation and a bottle of water.
 Children younger than 8 can join the event for free but have to pay 200 Baht for transportation.
-VIP Ticket are also available for 5800 Baht per person.
-These tickets offer seats close to the stage, pick up by air-conditioned minivan, a bigger souvenir and a VIP buffet dinner.
+VIP Tickets are also available for 5800 Baht per person.
+These tickets offer seats closer to the stage, pick up by air-conditioned minivan, a bigger souvenir and a separate VIP buffet dinner area.
 Please note that the VIP tickets will be sold out quick.
-At PM Tours we offer tickets to this event, please scroll down to go to the booking form or click on the “Book Now” button.
+At PM Tours we offer tickets to this event, please scroll down to go to the booking form or click on the “Booking” button below.

 Please check out the itinerary for the CAD Khomloy Sky Lanterns Festival 2019 below.
 The program is exactly the same on the 11th and 12th of November.

-16:00 - 17:00 Pick up from the Old Chiang Mai Cultural Center and transfer to Cowboy Army Riding Club.
+16:00 - 17:00 Pick up from the Old Chiang Mai Cultural Center and transfer to San Khamphaeng.

 18.00-19.30 Enjoy Thai Boxing show, Traditional Sword Dance, Lanna Culture Show, Music Show and authentic Lanna food buffet.
 The buffet includes unlimited free food, non-alcoholic drinks and Thai desserts.